“…idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies…”

 “Some indeed preach Christ even from envy and strife, and some also from goodwill: The former preach Christ from selfish ambition, not sincerely, supposing to add affliction to my chains; but the latter out of love, knowing that I am appointed for the defense of the gospel.
 What then?
 Only that in every way, whether in pretense or truth, Christ is preached; and in this I rejoice, yes, and will rejoice” (Philippians 1:15-18).

 The sin of “selfish ambition” is the sin of personal ambition pursued at the cost of others.

 We live in a self-oriented society.
 Everyone wants to put himself or herself forward.
 People desire distinction, even if it means manipulating others.
 They cannot bear the thought of being the same as someone else.
 They want people to rally around them at any cost.

 “Selfish ambition” is the sin of schism for selfish purposes.
 People who commit this sin will organize factions by bringing in friends to back them up with an idea.
 People naturally take the position of their friends.
 This is group antagonism.
-Instead of two people standing in antagonism to each other now you have two groups in antagonism to each another.
+Instead of two people standing in antagonism with each other, now you have two groups in antagonism to each other.

 “Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
 Let each of you look out not only for his own interests, but also for the interests of others” (Philippians 2:3-4).